jessemiller/HamlPy/readme.md

 Haml is an incredible template language written in Ruby used extensively in the Rails community.
 You can read more about it [here](http://www.haml-lang.com "Haml Home").

-This project is a fork of [HamlPy](https://github.com/jessemiller/HamlPy) which hasn't been maintained since Aug 2013.
+This project is a fork of the no longer maintained [HamlPy](https://github.com/jessemiller/HamlPy), and wouldn't exist without all of hard work by Jesse Miller and others, for which we're very grateful.

 The major new changes and features are:

 * The PyPI package has been renamed to *django-hamlpy*